madsolar8582/blog/content/page/about.md

 * CFHipsterRef: Low-Level Programming on iOS and Mac OS X by Mattt Thompson
 * Code: The Hidden Language of Computer Hardware and Software by Charles Petzold
 * Effective Objective-C 2.0: 52 Specific Ways to Improve Your iOS and OS X Programs by Matt Galloway
-* NSHipster: Obscure Topics in Cocoa and Objective C by Mattt Thompson
+* NSHipster: Obscure Topics in Cocoa and Objective-C by Mattt Thompson
 * Programming in Objective-C by Stephen G. Kochan